Fields reference

 | Dropdown | Pick one from a select menu |

-For single-, multiple-, and image-choice you can configure:
+For single-choice and image-choice fields you can configure:

 - Auto-advance on selection — for single-select, picking an option moves to the next step automatically (no submit button needed).
 On by default.

-- Randomize option order — shuffles the options per visitor to remove order bias.
-(Your canvas always shows them in your editing order.)
+- Randomize option order — shuffles the options per visitor to remove order bias (stable within a visit, reshuffled on the next).
+Your canvas always shows them in your editing order.

 - Layout — arrange options Vertical, Horizontal, or Grid.